 When planning meals, remember you won’t likely have access to a microwave oven or electric stove.
 Consider how you’ll heat what you eat or be prepared to eat meals cold.
 Do you have any sort of portable camp stove or solar cooker?

-If you’re storing food on shelves, put new purchases in the back so you’ll use older items first.
-Another way to keep cans organized is to use the Can Organizer.
+When storing food on shelves, put new purchases in the back so you’ll use older items first.

 Food storage doesn’t have to be a budget breaker, but it is an essential part of your strategy for survival.